Transport and Equilibrium in Non-Conservative Systems: Introduction

 \subsection{Dynamics}

-While it is clear on general grounds that the ``correct'' equation for grand canonical dynamics involves the augmentation of Eq.(\ref{ABC}) by inhomogeneous terms, the form of these terms is not particularly obvious.
-Moreover, the guiding principle is somewhat nebulous: The physics dictates an intrinsic uncertainty in $||N||_{L_{1}}$; while this is well understood in equilibrium, it is not so clear how this uncertainty is supposed to propagate dynamically.
-The answer lies in the stipulation that the (nebulous) physics of this intrinsic uncertainty is equivalent, at the microscopic level, to the circumstances where individual particles can appear and disappear according to (a) the energetics of the complementary configuration and (b) a parameter, already mentioned, called the chemical potential.
+While it is clear on general grounds that the ``correct'' equation for grand canonical dynamics involves the augmentation of Eq.~\eqref{ABC} by inhomogeneous terms, the form of these terms is not particularly obvious.
+Moreover, the guiding principle is somewhat nebulous: \b{The physics dictates an ``intrinsic uncertainty'' in the particle content of the system; i.e., there is a probability \emph{distribution} for the number of particles.
+Here, this translates into an intrinsic uncertainty in $\|N\|_{L^1}$.} While these matters are well understood in equilibrium, it is not so clear how this uncertainty is supposed to propagate dynamically.
+The answer lies in the stipulation that the (nebulous) physics of this intrinsic uncertainty is equivalent, at the microscopic level, to the circumstances where individual particles can appear and disappear according to (a) the energetics of the complementary configuration and (b) a parameter, already mentioned, called the \emph{chemical potential}.
+In the remainder of this subsection we will provide motivation for the form of the dynamics we wish to study, but this content is not essential to the remainder of this work.
+The disinterested reader can proceed directly to Eq.~\eqref{GCD}.